 Lector Duties

-In Sunday worship, the lector is responsible for either reading the Narrative Lectionary reading or the Common Revised Lectionary lessons and a responsive psalm.
+In Sunday worship, the lector is responsible for either reading the Narrative Lectionary reading or the Revised Common Lectionary lessons and a responsive psalm.
 At other services, the duties may vary, but they will always involve reading the Scripture.
-This is one of the most significant parts of any worship service, and it is important to prepare so that you can read well.
+This is one of the most significant parts of any worship service, and it is important to prepare so that you can read well and the lesson is meaningful for those who are in the congregation.

 To sign up as lector, please go to the Sunday Servant link found on the bottom of the church’s website clcwestcobb.org.
 Sign up on your chosen Sunday and follow the prompts.
 You can sign up for more than one Sunday during the same visit, but please limit yourself to once or twice a month.
 We have many people who would also like to participate as lector.